addyosmani/backbone-fundamentals/README.md

 ####Is Backbone too small for my application's needs?

+At the end of the day, the key to building large applications is not to build large applications in the first place.
+Instead, try to build smaller, independant pieces that can function together.
 If you find yourself unsure of whether or not your application is too large to use Backbone, I recommend reading my post on building large-scale jQuery & JavaScript applications or reviewing my slides on client-side MVC architecture options.
 In both, I cover alternative solutions and my thoughts on the suitability of current MVC solutions for scaled application development.

-Backbone can be used for building both trivial and complex applications as demonstrated by the many examples Ashkenas has been referencing in the Backbone documentation.
+Backbone can be used for building both trivial and complex applications.
+Jeremy Ashkenas has added many examples of each in the Backbone documentation.
 As with any MVC framework however, it's important to dedicate time towards planning out what models and views your application really needs.
-Diving straight into development without doing this can result in either spaghetti code or a large refactor later on and it's best to avoid this where possible.
+Diving straight into development without planning can result in  spaghetti code or a large refactor later on.

-At the end of the day, the key to building large applications is not to build large applications in the first place.
 If you however find Backbone doesn't cut it for your requirements I strongly recommend checking out JavaScriptMVC or SproutCore as these both offer a little more than Backbone out of the box.
-Dojo and Dojo Mobile may also be of interest as these have also been used to build significantly complex apps by other developers.
+Dojo and Dojo Mobile may also be of interest as these have also been used to build very complex apps.

 ##<a name="advanced">Advanced</a>